NVIDIA/NVFlare/examples/advanced/finance-end-to-end/README.md

 Similar adaptation is required for the normalization code, refer to [pre_process.py](./nvflare/pre_process.py) for details.

-##### Server-side code
+##### Job code
-Federated ETL requires both server-side and client-side code.
-The above ETL script is the client-side code.
-To complete the setup, we need server-side code to configure and specify the federated job.
+Job code is executed to trigger and dispatch the ETL tasks from the previous step.
 For this purpose, we wrote the following script: [enrich_job.py](./nvflare/enrich_job.py)

 ```